dataluscorp/browser/browser/docs/BrowserUsageTelemetry.rst

 ``C:\ProgramData\Mozilla\profile_count_5A9E6E2F272F7AA0.json``.

-This value is meant to be resilient to re-installation, so that file will not be removed when Firefox is uninstalled.
+This value is meant to be resilient to re-installation, so that file will not be removed when Datalus is uninstalled.